Efficient Analysis of Latent Spaces in Heterogeneous Networks

 \subsection{Shared space hunting}

 Although estimating $Y_t^{\star}=[Z^\star, W_t^\star]$ from each network is well-established, $Y_t^{\star}$ is only identifiable up to an unknown orthogonal transformation under a single-network model.
 As a result, $Z^{\star}$ cannot be directly obtained.
 To address this issue, we leverage joint information of $Y_t^{\star}$'s and develop a novel and efficient spectral method below.
-To motivate our proposed construction, we first introduce an algebraic result in an oracle scenario below, where accurate estimates $Y_t$'s that equal $Y_t^{\star}$'s up to unknown orthogonal transformations are available.
+To motivate our proposed construction, we first introduce an algebraic result in an oracle scenario below.